 More FAQs About College to Help You Understand How to Earn a Degree

 Here are few more very common questions you may be asking yourself about investing in the time, money and energy to earn a college degree.

-Many prospective college students wonder if they can start online with courses at a community college, then switch to a four-year university to finish a degree.
+Can I start online with courses then switch to a four-year university to finish a degree?

 Yes, it makes great sense to do so!
 According to the following statistics related to community colleges: enrollment in online classes increased by 9%, 68% of colleges surveyed stated the couldn’t meet the student demand for online classes, and 94% of community colleges surveyed report plan to train additional faculty to teach in either an online environment or “blended” environment (part traditional, part online).

-Finally, you might wonder if getting a bachelor’s degree online is pretty common.
+Is getting a bachelor’s degree online is common?